French police patrol in Paris on July 5. (Source: AP) |

 In Belgium, police arrested more than 60 people in protests that followed calls on social media to "act like in France".

-Far-right groups across Europe see migrants as a source of insecurity and do not want to see what happened on the streets of France repeated in their own countries.
-This could lead to a less positive response to the migration situation and further deepen the divide between those of immigrant origin and host societies.
+Far-right groups across Europe see migrants as a source of insecurity and they do not want to see what happened on the streets of France repeated in their own countries.
+This could lead to a less positive response to migration and further deepen the divide between those of immigrant origin and host societies.

 Source